SIDNet: Learning Shading-aware Illumination Descriptor for Image Harmonization

-In the past few years, researchers have concentrated on deep neural network-based approaches for image harmonization \cite{zhu2015learning, tsai2017deep, cun2020improving, song2020illumination, hao2020image, Cong2020DoveNet, guo2021iih, cong2021deep, ling2021region, sofiiuk2021foreground}.
+In the past few years, researchers have concentrated on deep neural network-based approaches for image harmonization \cite{zhu2015learning, tsai2017deep, song2020illumination, Cong2020DoveNet, guo2021iih, ling2021region, sofiiuk2021foreground, jiang2021ssh, cong2022high}.
 Zhu et al. \cite{zhu2015learning} proposed a CNN-based classifier model for the perception of realism to guide a traditional color adjustment method to produce more realistic outputs.
 The first end-to-end CNN model for image harmonization was proposed by Tsai et al. \cite{tsai2017deep}.
-Existing deep neural network-based image harmonization approaches usually formulate image harmonization as an image-to-image translation problem, and consider ensuring the visual consistency between the foreground and the background in different aspects, such as the domain consistency \cite{Cong2020DoveNet,cong2021bargainnet}, the visual style consistency \cite{ling2021region}, and the reflectance/illumination consistency \cite{guo2021iih}.
-In \cite{cun2020improving} and \cite{hao2020image}, the attention mechanism is applied to consider feature differences between the foreground and background, which leads to better results.
-However, from the perspective of physical image formation, learning-based image harmonization methods lack the perception of illumination information in the background image, especially the direction of illumination.
-This inevitably leads to their inability to generate a realistic foreground shading, which severely degrades the realism of composite images.
-In contrast, we propose to extract a direction-aware descriptor from the background image, and then apply it in a neural rendering framework to generate a new foreground shading that conforms to the background illumination.
+These methods usually formulate image harmonization as an image-to-image translation task by ensuring visual consistency between the foreground and the background in different aspects, such as the domain consistency \cite{Cong2020DoveNet,cong2021bargainnet}, the visual style consistency \cite{ling2021region, hang2022scs}, and the reflectance/illumination consistency \cite{guo2021iih, bao2022deep}.
+Furthermore, the attention \cite{cun2020improving, hao2020image} or self-attention \cite{guo2021dht} mechanism is applied to improve the realism of the composite images.
+However, without considering the physical principles of image formation, learning-based methods lack the perception of illumination information in the background image, especially the direction of illumination.
+This inevitably leads to their inability to generate a realistic foreground shading, which severely degrades the realism of the composite images.